daveli0528/124-hw4/README.md

 1. If you haven't already done so, begin by following the instructions in part one of the Google Doc to [set up your IntelliJ project on your laptop](https://docs.google.com/a/macalester.edu/document/d/1zuF7pQvylonBkxgcCaY38sPsqXgPlp6YkB3yA_vHVbQ/edit?usp=sharing).
 2. Follow the instructions in [cloning a repo](https://docs.google.com/a/macalester.edu/document/d/15F5NFm5hoibSV9E5IDO8icvp3ddiJ4cjQ-dXgCP6S9Y/edit?usp=sharing) to clone https://github.com/mac-comp124-f16/124-hw0.
 After you fork the repo it will be available at https://github.com/your-github-username/124-hw0.

-### Setup the assignment
+### Run the tests (they should fail)

-1. Open the AreaTest file.
-The @Test annotation may appear in red.
-If so, this means that there is a compilation error, and it is occurring because we need to add the junit library to the project.
-Click on the red @Test, and wait for the red light bulb to pop up.
-Click the red light bulb and select "Add junit.jar to classpath."
-The red statements should turn black.
-2. Run the tests.
+1. Run the tests.
 Right click on the class name AreaTest.
 Select Run -> AreaTest.
-3. IntellIj will run the tests, but they will fail.
+2. IntellIj will run the tests, but they will fail.
 Each test has an orange exclamation points and error messages appear in the console when they are complete.

 ### Complete the assignment.